 Textural contrast is what keeps a big bowl of ice cream interesting through each and every bite, and precisely why a magical shell topping can be so dangerously addictive.
 A sauce that pours on as a liquid but instantly solidifies upon hitting a frosty scoop of ice cream, it’s almost as much fun to play with as it is to eat.
 Chocolate is always the most popular with any crowd, but don’t let the classic limit your creativity!
 Plenty of other flavors can add a crunch that’s just as sweet and satisfying.
-Recipe and photo courtesy of Hannah Kaminsky, from Vegan a la Mode.
-Reprinted with permission of the author and Skyhorse Publishing. more→
+Recipe and photo courtesy of Hannah Kaminsky, from Vegan a la Mode.* Reprinted with permission of the author and Skyhorse Publishing. more→

-This amazing vegan whipped cream recipe is from Vegan Desserts: Sumptuous Sweets for Every Season, reprinted with permission of the author and Skyhorse Publishing, ©2011 Hannah Kaminsky.
+This amazing vegan whipped cream recipe is from Vegan Desserts: Sumptuous Sweets for Every Season,* reprinted with permission of the author and Skyhorse Publishing, ©2011 Hannah Kaminsky.
 Photo by Gail Davis reprinted from her blog, Hungry Vegan. more→

 Imagine delicately spiced pears cooked just until fork tender, sitting atop a luscious pillow of maple-scented cashew crème, all contained within a soft, nutty crust.
 Sound like a dream?
 Well wake up, because this delight is easily a reality!
 This is one amazing finish to any meal, sure to please all palates and diets alike.
 Not only is it gluten-free, but this tart can also be adapted for a low-sugar dessert.
 Simply omit the granulated sugar in the pear topping, and replace the granulated sugar in the crust with more almond meal.
 Just be sure to save yourself a generous slice beforehand, as the likelihood of leftovers by the end of the night will be slim to none!